Warning: Aboriginal and Torres Strait Islander viewers are warned that the following pages may contain images and voices

-We provide a culturally sensitive environment for our students, staff and communities through recognition of our First Peoples—Aboriginal and Torres Strait Islander people
+We provide a culturally safe environment for our students, staff and communities through recognition of our First Peoples—Aboriginal and Torres Strait Islander people

 Griffith has the largest Indigenous-student population of any Queensland university, and the second largest number of Aboriginal and Torres Strait Islander academic staff in Australia.

 Through our work with Indigenous Elders, we continue to develop Aboriginal and Torres Strait Islander engagement strategies and partnerships for community empowerment, as well as a curriculum informed by respect for the knowledge systems of our First Peoples.

 Our Indigenous research development also aims to further the aspirations of Aboriginal and Torres Strait Islander communities and promote reconciliation, respect, education and engagement.

 South Bank, Nathan and Mount Gravatt campuses are situated on the land of the Yugarabul, Yuggera, Jagera and Turrbal peoples.
 Logan is situated on the land of the Yuggera, Turrbal, Yugarabul, Jagera and Yugambeh peoples.
 The Gold Coast is situated on the land of the Yugambeh/Kombumerri peoples.